edandersen/edandersen/README.md

 [![Live Subtitler Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=edandersen&repo=live-subtitler)](https://github.com/edandersen/live-subtitler)

 A project to provide live transcription of microphone input into YouTube livestream subtitles, providing a better result than the built in Google provided subtitles.
 Powered by the Deepgram API.
+TypeScript / React with Tauri for the desktop runtime.

 ### Cross Platform Blazor Desktop Sample